Laure (art model): Biography

-This was less than a ten-minute walk from Manet's apartment, in a neighborhood inhabited by avant-garde artists and writers, as well as a "small but highly visible" black population.
+This was less than a ten-minute walk from Manet's apartment in a neighborhood inhabited by avant-garde artists and writers, as well as a "small but highly visible" black population.
 This residence was close to Duval, who Baudelaire wrote to at 17 rue Sauffroy.

 Art modeling

 Laure also appeared in Manet's painting Children in the Tuileries Garden (1861-62).
-In both Olympia and Children in the Tuileries Garden paintings she is wearing the same outfit of a pink dress with a high white collar and a madras headtie.
-It is not known whether she was ever painted by other artists during that period.
+In both Olympia and Children in the Tuileries Garden paintings, Laure is wearing the same outfit of a pink dress with a high white collar and a madras headtie.
+It is not known whether she was painted by other artists during that period.

-In 1862-63, Manet painted a portrait of Laure, La Négresse, which is also known as Portrait of Laure. this painting's subtitle is "une très belle négresse."
+In 1862–63, Manet painted a portrait of Laure, La Négresse, which is also known as Portrait of Laure.
+This painting's subtitle is "une très belle négresse."

-Discussion in Art History
+Discussion in art history

 Laure has not been widely studied in art history.
 With a few exceptions, she is presented as "ancillary" or as a part of a larger colonial theme within the painting.